Loans in Canada with No Credit Check

 |Loan Amount||APR Range||Review|

-– Must have a Canadian bank account and receive salary via direct deposit
+– You must have a Canadian bank account

-– Not currently in or planning to declare a bankruptcy or a consumer proposal
+– Must not be planning to declare bankruptcy or a consumer proposal

 Montreal-based LoanMeNow.ca is a loan aggregator/broker that matches borrowers looking for small, short-term loans to potential lenders.
 It’s a good place to turn to for those with poor credit scores, because many of the lenders in its database evaluate loan applications based on an applicant’s overall financial status, without doing a credit check.
 To qualify for a loan, would-be borrowers will need to provide a lender in the LoanMeNow.ca network with financial documentation including recent bank statements, pay stubs, a voided check or signed direct deposit authorization form from a bank, etc. Applications are reviewed by a human being, not by an algorithm; approvals are usually available within one hour of application, and funds typically dispersed within 24 hours of approval.

-LoanMeNow.ca’s partner lenders provide unsecured loans between $300–$1000, with a standard repayment term of about 3 months and payments automatically debited from the borrower’s bank account.
+LoanMeNow.ca’s partner lenders provide unsecured loans between $300 to $1,000, with a standard repayment term of about 3 months and payments automatically debited from the borrower’s bank account.
 Partner lenders may charge varying fees for administering the loan or penalties for delayed or returned payments.
-That said, interest rates are between 28%–32% APR, which is relatively low for no credit check lenders.
+That said, interest rates are between 28.00% to 32.00% APR, which is relatively low for no credit check lenders.

 - Fast approval and release of funds